 For more information contact: firstname.lastname@example.org

-The following fact sheet has more detail about the project:
+The following fact sheet provides an overview of the project: